 Long, Martha White (1829-1909), Reminiscences, 1904, (C2693)

-Memories of early childhood, teaching experiences, and life after her marriage until her husband's death.
-Also obituary of Cornelia C. White.
+The collection contains reminiscences describing memories of early childhood, teaching experiences, and life after her marriage until her husband's death.
+Also included is an obituary of Cornelia C. White.

 Lynch, James Lewis, Memoirs, 1923 (C0132)